whitneylosinski/School_District_Analysis/README.md

          revised_passing_math_percentage = passing_math_count / revised_student_count * 100
          revised_passing_reading_percentage = passing_reading_count / revised_student_count * 100
       ```
-       Similar conditionals and calculations were used to find the overall passing percentage but this time, the conditional was set to count the number of students with both math and reading scores >= 70
+       Similar conditionals and calculations were used to find the overall passing percentage but this time, the conditional was set to count the number of students with both math AND reading scores >= 70

       ```py
       # Calculate the students who passed both reading and math.